oskardudycz/EventSourcing.NetCore/Sample/EventsVersioning/README.md

 We must define a default value if we'd like to add a new required property and make it non-breaking.
 It's the same as you'd add a new column to the relational table.

 For instance, we decide that we'd like to add a validation step when the shopping cart is open (e.g. for fraud or spam detection), and our shopping cart can be opened with a pending state.
-We could solve that by adding the new property with the status information and setting it to `Initialised`, assuming that all old events were appended using the older logic.
+We could solve that by adding the new property with the status information and setting it to `Initialized`, assuming that all old events were appended using the older logic.

 ```csharp
 public enum ShoppingCartStatus